 Application to the OS/OTD program does not guarantee acceptance.

 Students who are accepted by EKU’s Admission office and declare their major as Occupational Science are admitted to the University as pre-Occupational Science majors; however, admission to the University does not guarantee admission to the Occupational Science program.
 Admission is competitive and based on a review of the applicants’ academic history by the Department’s Admission, Progression and Retention Committee.
 Students will be informed of admission to the Combined OS/OTD program after Spring semester grades are posted.
-This is typically around the end of May.
 Students admitted to the Combined OS/OTD program will be then be allowed to register for classes in the program.

 Admission to the OS program also secures admission into the OTD Program contingent on successful academic progression.
 Each student’s progress is reviewed annually to assure the academic requirements are met and the high standards expected of a student participating in the combined degree program are maintained.
 Students will continue to meet admission criteria for the OTD while they progress through the OS program.

 When students complete the 60 credits required in the OS program, they will graduate with a Bachelor of Science in OS and will move seamlessly to the OTD program.

 Students who complete the Combined OS/OTD program are eligible to take the national certification examination given by the National Board for Certification in Occupational Therapy (NBCOT) and apply for licensure in those states requiring it.